mvassilev/HEPCon-docs/docs/source/moderator.rst

 Questions slots requested
 -------------------------

-This sections includes attendees that had request for asking questions themselves.
+This section includes attendees that had request for asking questions themselves.
 They would appear in a list in order based on the time they have places the request.

 It is in the TODO list to mark whether they have a question or a comment.